 The job market has changed so much in the last 30 years.
 With the introduction of the internet and modern technology the tried-and-true career pipeline has gone through many fluctuations.
 Young adults are now creating careers from streaming, selling digital products, influencing and marketing – the list goes on.
 Supporting your child through these growing career choices will likely require you, the parent, to forget everything you thought you knew about what makes a job a viable long-term “career” option.
 You probably remember what your first job interview was like, including how nervous you were.
 Today, more than ever, opportunities can come from unfamiliar places so helping them to think freely will set your child up for the highest chances of success.
 Whether they are applying for a part-time job or summer internship or have the chance to appear in a virtual gaming tournament and need to get the practice in, take the time to sit with them to help them prepare.

 Present them with potential interview questions, help them refine their hobbies or interests and give them constructive feedback.
-You can also provide them with general advice, such as how to look their best, always follow up, and be professional in their endeavors.
+You can also provide them with general advice, such as how to look their best, always follow up, and be professional in their endeavours.

 Connect your child with people who work in the profession they are interested